ethereumjs/ethereumjs-monorepo/packages/ethash/README.md

 | [Ethash](https://github.com/ethereum/wiki/wiki/Ethash) implementation in TypeScript. |
 | --- |

 Note: this `README` reflects the state of the library from `v1.0.0` onwards.
-See `README` from the [standalone repository](https://github.com/ethereumjs/ethashjs) for an introduction on the last preceeding release.
+See `README` from the [standalone repository](https://github.com/ethereumjs/ethashjs) for an introduction on the last preceding release.

 # INSTALL

 `npm install @ethereumjs/ethash`

 # USAGE

+## PoW Validation

 ```typescript
 import Ethash from '@ethereumjs/ethash'